Thalandor/abb-assignment/README.md

 - I could not find a suitable exclamation circle.
 The one that looks like  the one on the mock is for pro licenses only.
 - The application is quite responsive vertically but not horizontally, it needs improvement on this part.
 - I couldn't figure out a way to set properly a two columns feature on the time I had, probably using media queries or some javascript could make it possible.
+- It took me quite a while to leave the assignment on this state, but at least I enjoyed the assignment!